 Selling Timber in Smith County, MS

-That’s where professional forestry guidance matters.
+That’s why independent forestry guidance matters.

-Most landowners start with the same questions:
+Most Smith County landowners begin with similar questions:

 • Who actually buys timber in this area?